 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their knowledge of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and nearly 500 deaths every year in the United States1.
-There are startling gaps in what homeowners do and don’t know about remaining safe.
+According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and nearly 500 deaths annually in the United States1.
+There are startling gaps in what homeowners do and don’t know about staying safe.

 Carbon monoxide is a colorless, odorless gas that can build to unsafe levels in your home when fuel-burning devices are not properly vented, operated or maintained.
-Breathing in CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s important to have your home inspected for carbon monoxide regularly to help ensure safe air quality.
+Inhalation of CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+It’s important to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 What do you know about CO?